Sugirtha15/rate-limiter-project/README.md

 The rate limiter supports:

 1.defaultLimit: Number of allowed requests per window if no API-specific limit is set.

 2.windowInSeconds: Duration of the time window for rate limiting.

 3.apiLimits: A map of API names to their specific request limits

-## Configuration in Project:
+Configuration in Project
-application.properties file
+application.properties
 server.port=8080
 spring.main.allow-bean-definition-overriding=true

+# Rate limiter settings
 rate-limiter.defaultLimit=5
 rate-limiter.windowInSeconds=15

- API specific limits (key = API name, value = limit) rate-limiter.apiLimits.getQuote=1 rate-limiter.apiLimits.anotherApi=10
+# API-specific limits (key = API name, value = limit)
+rate-limiter.apiLimits.getQuote=1
+rate-limiter.apiLimits.anotherApi=10

-These properties are mapped to the RateLimiterPojo class:
+Mapping properties to RateLimiterPojo class

 @Component
 @ConfigurationProperties(prefix = "rate-limiter")
 public class RateLimiterPojo {
     private int defaultLimit;
     private long windowInSeconds;
     private Map<String, Integer> apiLimits;

-    // Getters, Setters, and logic...
+    // Getters and Setters
 }

-## Configuration class of Rate Limiter:
+Rate Limiter Configuration Bean
-If the windowInSeconds is not specified in the project configuration, a default value of 15 seconds is used.
+If windowInSeconds is not set, a default value of 15 seconds is used:

+##
 @Bean
 public RateLimiterService rateLimiterService(RateLimiterPojo config) {
     long windowInSeconds = config.getWindowInSeconds() > 0 ? config.getWindowInSeconds() : 15L;
     return new RateLimiterService(config, windowInSeconds);
 }

-## 3.RatelimiterService(logic class):
-The main logic  in RateLimiterService:
+ RateLimiterService main logic

-1.Tracks requests per user per API using an in-memory map (ConcurrentHashMap) 2.Resets counter every time window
+Tracks requests per user per API using an in-memory map (ConcurrentHashMap).

+Resets counters after each time window expires.

-3.Returns true if request is allowed, false if rate limit is exceeded
+Returns true if the request is allowed; otherwise, throws an exception or returns false when the rate limit is exceeded.

-## 3.Running Tests
+## 4.Running Tests
 Use Maven to run automated tests: mvn test